codeface-io/SwiftObserver/README.md

 }
 ```

 Both functions return the involved `FreeObserver` as a discardable result.
-Typically you ignore that observer and it will die together with the observation as soon as it has received one message.
+Typically we ignore that observer and it will die together with the observation as soon as it has received one message.

 # Messengers